William Li eloquently develops an answer to the question, “Can we eat to starve cancer?”

 Controversial Diet Battle

 In the final months, even a compassionate hug of her fragile frame brought pain.
 After a valiant fight lasting several years, a good friend succumbed to multiple myeloma.
 [1] This is why a slide presented by Dr. Li at the TED2010 conference caught my attention.
-Therein, a graph showed survival rates from this insidious form of cancer has improved 70% since 2004 with U.S. Food and Drug Administration (FDA) approved antiangiogenic drugs.
+Therein, a graph showed survival rates from this insidious form of cancer have improved by 70% since 2004 with U.S. Food and Drug Administration (FDA) approved antiangiogenic drugs.
 [2]

 Dr. William Li heads the Angiogenesis Foundation, a nonprofit organization that is re-conceptualizing global disease fighting.
 In the U.S., there are currently eight approved anti-cancer therapies with recognized antiangiogenic properties in oncology.
 [3]